Medically reviewed by Drugs.com. Last updated on Apr 30, 2022.

 Several studies, however, indicate that some types of simulated acupuncture appear to work just as well as real acupuncture.
 There's also evidence that acupuncture works best in people who expect it to work.

-Since acupuncture has few side effects, it may be worth a try if you're having trouble controlling pain with more-conventional methods.
+Acupuncture has few side effects, so it may be worth a try if you're having trouble controlling pain with more-conventional methods.